rudygasson/bitbooks/README.md

 bitbooks
 ========

-crowd publishing system
-prototype under construction
+crowd publishing system prototype under construction

-"poetry is code"
+*Poetry Is Code*

-a book is an app is an object
+//a book is an app is an object ...//